paulvollmer/MultitouchPadOsc/Readme.md

 ###Description

-MultitouchPadOsc is an application to check the incomming Multitouch Events and send these events as an osc-message.
+The MultitouchPadOsc application checks the incomming Multitouch Events and send them as an osc-message.
-So you can use your Multitouch Pad as a control-device to manipulate something.
+It gives the possibility to use a Multitouch Pad as a control-device.

-It will be used the [Bitstream Vera.ttf](http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/) font.
+The application is using the [Bitstream Vera](http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/) font.

 **License**
 GNU Lesser General Public License
 **Install**
-Package Istallation
+Package Installation
 **Platform**
 Mac OS
 **Dependencies**